-- Candidates should have demonstrated leadership capabilities and must have at least a 3.0 grade point average.
+- Have at least a 3.0 grade point average.

-- Submit the completed application, two (2) letters of recommendation, and a copy of your most recent transcripts to Cameron Smoak 1071 Brooks Rd Madison, GA 30650 or Csmoak@afdo.org
+- Submit the completed application, two (2) letters of recommendation, and a copy of the most recent transcripts to Cameron Smoak on or before March 15 of the current year.

-To help rank the applicants, points will be given in the following areas:
+To help rank the applicants, points up to a total 100 score will be given in the following areas:

-Applicants who have not previously received the Mary Logan Scholarship
+- Applicants who have not previously received the Mary Logan Scholarship (15 points)

-To apply for the Mary Logan Scholarship, please download our scholarship application here.
+To apply for the Mary Logan Scholarship Award, please download our application.

 Meet our Current Scholarship Awardee: